qtranslate/qtranslate-xt/README.md

 ## Frequently Asked Questions ##

 ### Why is qtranslate-X not maintained anymore? ###
 The previous qTranslate-Team was only one person.
 We tried to contact the author many times but we got [no answer since 2016](https://github.com/qTranslate-Team/qtranslate-x/issues/579).
 Our goal is to build up a real team and make this plugin available again for the whole community.
 There are still many questions about the future but for now we should focus on new releases.

 ### I'm still using qTranslate-X, can I test to qTranslate-XT? ###
-YES!
-Currently you can have both qTranslate-X and qTranslate-XT installed in the plugins folder for experimentations, but you should have at most one active at any time!
-**BOTH X AND XT SHARE THE SAME OPTIONS!** So if you change some options in one and switch between the plugins, the last changes will remain valid for the other one.
+Currently you can have both qTranslate-X and qTranslate-XT installed in the plugins folder for experimentations, but you should have at most one active at any time! **BOTH X AND XT SHARE THE SAME OPTIONS!** So if you change some options in one and switch between the plugins, the last changes will remain valid for the other one.
 *Disclaimer: we cannot guarantee that all the functionalites are preserved and the installation is at your own responsibility.
 Be sure to save your database regularly.*

 ### Where can I find detailed instructions for startup? ###